build-on-aws/content/livestreams/build-on-weekly/2023-07-13/index.md

 ![Resilient (or not so Resilient) Architecture Diagram](images/Architecture-initial.png)

 Together, we explore the architecture and what it means to build it with resilience as we learn about reslience policies and resolve the faults we discovered.
-During this stream we work with a multitude of services including Loadbalancers, RDS databases, CodePipeline and more!
+During this stream we work with a multitude of services including load balancers, RDS databases, CodePipeline and more!

 Follow the workshop yourself at home: [Using AWS Resilience Hub to monitor resilient architectures!](https://catalog.workshops.aws/aws-resilience-hub-lab/en-US/prepare-and-protect/account-setup).